 The language of the feature files can either be specified globally in your configuration (see <language> element), or in the feature file's header using the

 #language syntax.
 Specify the language using the ISO language names used by the

 SpecFlow uses the feature file language to determine the set of keywords used to parse the file, but the language setting is also used as the default setting for converting parameters by the SpecFlow runtime.
 The culture for binding execution and parameter conversion can be specified explicitly, see <bindingCulture> element.

-As data conversion can only be done using a specific culture in the .NET Framework it is recommended to use the specific culture name (e.g.
+As data conversion can only be done using a specific culture in the .NET Framework, we recommend using the specific culture name (e.g.

-en-US) instead of the neutral culture names (e.g.
+en-US) instead of the neutral culture name (e.g.

 en).
 If a neutral culture is used, SpecFlow uses a specific default culture to convert data (e.g.